YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 Encourage the candidate to talk through their thought process during coding questions.
 Provide a mix of easy, medium, and challenging questions to assess the candidate's skill level.

+### Coding Exercise (30 minutes)

+Present a coding problem and ask the candidate to solve it in real-time.
+Choose problems that assess problem-solving skills and coding proficiency.
+Examples:
+Implement an algorithm to find the maximum subarray sum.
+Write code to validate a Sudoku board.
+Solve a system design problem related to a real-world scenario.

+### Open-ended Discussion and Questions (15 minutes)

+Allow time for the candidate to ask questions about the company, team, or role.
+Discuss any topics the candidate brings up and provide insights into the work culture, projects, etc.

+### Feedback and Improvement (10 minutes)

+Provide constructive feedback on both technical and soft skills.
+Highlight areas of strength and areas that need improvement.
+Suggest resources or areas to focus on for further improvement.

 ## Example

 ### Introduction